haolian9/gary.nvim/readme.md

 show trails while moving cursor, within a window or across windows

-(yet since it requires a patched vim.fn.getmousepos, it's not supposed to be used publicly)

 ## design choices, limits
 * works when cursor moving within one single window